-These steps will provide sudo privileges to the created hduser user and add the user to the group hadoop_group.
+These steps will provide sudo privileges to the created hduser user and add the

 7.3.4 Configuring SSH

 Here we configure SSH key for the local user to install hadoop with a ssh-key.
 This is different from the ssh-key you used for Github, FutureSystems, etc. Follow this section to configure it for Hadoop installation.